What is Objection Handling?

 If Charles says Yes you need to agree what the next best step is to keep in touch.
 Beware of just putting a date in the diary and instead look to have conversations with other Decision Makers in the organisation.

-The majority of Stalls & Objections come towards the end of the sales process as the Sales Rep moves towards some form of closing position.
+The majority of Stalls & Objections come towards the end of the sales process as the sales professional moves towards some form of closing position.
 Whilst it may not be possible to completely eliminate stalls & objections it is possible to reduce the opportunity for them to arise.
 This strategy is highly counter-intuitive however it is also very effective and simple to execute as follows:

-- Write down the most common stalls & objections you receive.
+- Write down the most common stalls & sales objections you receive.

 When you do this, you will quickly realize that more often than not, it is the same or at least very similar objections that keep resurfacing.